 procedures for reporting on the lizard capture and relocation undertaken through the Annual Report required by Condition 67;

-a process for review of the LMP to adapt to any changes in the receiving environment.
+a process for review of the LMP (and any subsequent re-certification in accordance with conditions 22 – 27 and 29 – 31) to adapt to any changes in the receiving environment.

 Advice note: Any capture and relocation of indigenous lizards must be undertaken in accordance with the Wildlife Permit approved under the Wildlife Act 1953.